sombiee/spotify-serverless-ETL-pipeline/README.md

 ![etl-on-server](https://user-images.githubusercontent.com/43290363/224508048-11693dd7-e2cc-4b9b-b82b-6ef55a214c76.png)

 Currently, I do not have enough server resources to run spark properly.
-Instead of moving from free-tier ec2 instance, I will use AWS Glue and Athena for data analysis.
+Instead of moving from free-tier ec2 instance, I will use AWS Glue and Athena for data load and analysis.